SiaFoundation/siad/doc/Default Path.md

 If `disableDefaultPath` is `false` and the skyfile contains an `index.html` file in its root directory then we return the content of that `index.html`.

-Otherwise, the entire content of the skyfile is returned as a zip.
+Otherwise, the entire content of the skyfile is returned as a zip or another format, if one is specified via the `format` parameter.